 Fitbit has been doing its midrange product thing for a while and as a result has honed its trackers into excellent, affordable watches that are ideal for the everyman.
 While it’s unlikely you’ll see one on an elite athlete, that doesn’t mean a Fitbit won’t keep pace with your designs on elite fitness.

 The recent addition of heart-rate monitoring tech makes the brand’s Alta HR a solid contender for your wrist.
-Packing it into such a slim chassis – the slimmest around, they claim – means it’s an unobtrusive accessory, especially given the mostly muted colour options.
+Packing it into such a slim chassis – the slimmest around, they claim – means it’s an unobtrusive accessory, especially given the mostly muted color options.

 On a seven-day battery span, you can expect feedback on calories burned, heart rate, distance and steps covered plus how much activity you’ve undergone that day.
 Fitbit devices also report back on your sleep, if you’re into that kind of thing.
+Buy Now:

 Polar has been making heart-rate monitors since 1977, long before your mum got interested in getting her 10,000 steps a day.
 Its innovative products are used by elite coaches to track the performance of pros in practically every sport imaginable so it’s more than capable of helping you track down a new PB.